RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 ![All streets Sydney](/assets/posts/cleaning_osm_files/cleaning_osm_6_1.png)

-I like that you can identify the Royal National Park (the emptry patch in the bottom middle), Botany Bay (to the right of the Natioanl Park) and even the Harbour Bridge (the first crossing of the river harbour of Botany Bay)
+I like that you can identify the Royal National Park (the empty patch in the bottom middle), Botany Bay (to the right of the National Park) and even the Harbour Bridge (the first crossing of the harbour north of Botany Bay).

 ## Data Cleanup
-In OSM there a lot more than just streets are included.
+In OSM, a lot more than just streets are included.

-There are three clsses *highway*, *railway* and *man-made*.
-The railway class include rail-lines (both goods and passenger), light rail lines (used and disued).
-These are not streets
+There are three classes *highway*, *railway* and *man-made*.
+The railway class includes rail lines (both goods and passenger) and light rail lines (used and disused).
+These are not streets.

 ```python